pavzagor/Verify-EPCS-mail-order-pharmacies-states-of-operation/README.md

 1. **Loads the CSV** and validates it has the required columns
 2. **Splits data into batches** of 30 pharmacies (configurable)
-3. **Uses OpenAI o3-deepresearch** to validate each pharmacy's states of operation
+3. **Uses OpenAI o3-deep-research with web search** to validate each pharmacy's states of operation
+   - Searches current pharmacy licensing databases
+   - Cross-references regulatory compliance information
+   - Verifies against real-time state licensing requirements
+4. **Saves progress after each batch** - no lost work if interrupted
-4. **Creates a new CSV** with the original data plus validation results
+5. **Creates a new CSV** with the original data plus validation results

 ## Output